deartc/Quality-Project-Teresa-Hawkins/README.md

 #2: Manual Test Execution
 I am presenting the results of my manual test execution.
 I have attached the following presentation detailing the manual test execution.

+ Status of project and future steps:
+ Defining the question: What makes these customers more likely to not renew their service?
+Identify the patterns and then recommend a marketing campaign.
+11 Collecting the data: The Verizon data was found and dataset included in Github repository.
+12 Cleaning the data: The data was cleaned (more cleaning may be necesssary).
+13 Analyzing the data: The data was initially analyzed (more analysis may be necessary).
+14 Sharing your results: Initial results were displayed in Power Bi 1.
+Refine data.
+Possibly do more cleaning and analysis using SQL.
+2. Use machine learning.
+Possibly include AWS SageMaker to determine train/predict models.

 #3: Unit Test Creation
 Check out the provided project.
 The code contains a single Visual Studio Solution which itself contains two projects: CodeLouisvilleUnitTestProject and CodeLouisvilleUnitTestProjectTests.
 The former contains the definition for two classes, Vehicle and SemiTruck.